 In 1994, the song Circle of Life was made popular through Disney's animated film The Lion King.
 Written by Elton John with lyrics by Tim Rice, it speaks of the “circle of life” that moves us all through despair, hope, faith and love, until we find our place on the unwinding path in the circle of life.
 While the circle of life is an important idea highlighted through the title, an even more fundamental concept is buried within the lyrics of the song through the subtle mention of the unwinding path.

 We see spirals both hidden and manifest in nature all the time.
 For example, the shell of a snail is in the form of a spiral and our DNA takes the shape of a spiral.
 We also see specific numbers in nature all the time which, when formed a certain way, create a spiral.
-These numbers together are called the Fibonacci Sequence and the sequence goes like this: 0, 1, 1, 2, 3, 5, 8, 21, 34...
+These numbers together are called the Fibonacci Sequence and the sequence is this: 0, 1, 1, 2, 3, 5, 8, 21, 34...